Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Cabbage palm is a tall cold hardy tree native to Florida

-The cabbage palm (sabal palmetto) is a tall palm native to Florida and is also the state tree of Florida.
-The cabbage palm tree has bronze and gray-colored fibrous trunk, fan-shaped leaves, and rounded crown on the top of a long single trunk.
-An identifying feature of this Florida palm is the brown-colored dead palm leaves hanging at the base of the crown.
+The cabbage palm (Sabal palmetto) is a tall palm tree native to Florida and holds the distinction of being the state tree.
+Growing up to 65 ft.
+(20 m) in height, the cabbage palm features a fibrous trunk with a combination of bronze and gray colors.
+It has fan-shaped leaves and a rounded crown situated atop a long, single trunk.
+One of the distinguishing characteristics of this Florida palm is the presence of brown-colored, dead palm leaves hanging at the base of the crown.

-Florida Palm Tree Identification: Identify Florida’s state palm with the trunk that is smooth and gray at its base, before becoming bronze and rough due to old leaves petioles.
+Florida Palm Tree Identification: Identify Florida’s state palm by its smooth, gray trunk at the base, transitioning to a bronze and rough texture due to the presence of old leaf petioles.

 Florida Royal Palm (Roystonea regia)